 Students may choose any number of specialization tracks in order to design their doctoral program for a particular ministry context or goal.
 Ongoing specializations are selected divisional and inter-divisional emphases offered on a regular basis.
 Current offerings can be obtained from the ProDoc website or from the ProDoc office.
+The Expository Preaching specialization requires a student to have had 3 hours of Greek plus 3 hours of Hebrew or 6 hours of Greek or 6 hours of Hebrew.
 User-driven specializations allow students to make requests for specializations not listed as regular offerings through the ProDoc office.
 Every effort will be made to provide the requested specialization.
 The non-specialization track enables students to take their specialization seminars from any division as part of a general studies track.

-DMIN Specializations
+DMin Specializations

 - Christian Apologetics

 - Christian Education

 - Christian Theological Heritage

 - Church Health

 - Church Planting/Missions

+- Church Revitalization

 - Collegiate Ministry

+- Cross-Cultural Missions

 - Denominational Leadership

 - Evangelistic Church Growth

 - Expository Preaching

-- Leadership & Administration

 - Missions

 - Pastoral Counseling

 - Pastoral Work

 - Singles Ministry

 - Spiritual Formations

+- Strategic Leadership

 - Youth Ministry

 - Worship Ministries

-- Korean Ministry\
+- Korean Ministry

-DEDMIN Specializations
+DEdMin Specializations

-- Administration & Servant Leadership
+- Administration & Leadership

 - Age Group Ministries Adult Ministry Children's Ministry Collegiate Ministry Singles Ministry Youth Ministry

 - Church Growth & Church Health

 - Church Planting

-- · Community Ministries and Missions
+- Community Ministries and Missions

 - Denominational Leadership

 - Discipleship and Small Groups

 - Family Ministry

 - Missions

 - Pastoral Counseling

 - Pastoral Ministry

 - Worship Ministries

-(\The six seminars in this specialization are taught in Korean only at the NGA campus.)
+(The six seminars in this specialization are taught in Korean only at the NGA campus.)